qri-io/rfcs/text/0012-CLI-commands.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this? -->

+This is less a section about rationale and alternatives of why change to this structure, and more an explanation why we found this refactoring so positive.

+The `Complete`, `Validate`, `Run`, structure of our commands is taken from [kubernetes](https://github.com/kubernetes/kubernetes/tree/master/cmd/kubeadm/app/cmd).
+This allows us to test each part of the command individually.
+When we refactored from our previous structure, to this current structure, our testing and the clarity of our error messages jumped up.

 # Prior art